springbox/Grunt-Base/README.md

 ## Getting started

 ### Grunt
-Since we don't store our grunt-specific dependencies in git, you'll need to download them to get started with Springboard.
-Just open your terminal, navigate to Springboard's root directory and run `npm install`.
+Since we don't store our dependencies in git, you'll need to download them to get started with the Grunt base.
+Just drop these files into your new project's root directory.
+Then navigate to it in your terminal and run `npm install`.
 This tells Node's package manager to fetch our dependencies (located in `package.json`).

-#### Available tasks
+#### Available default tasks

 - *compass* — Compile Sass to CSS using Compass *
 - *watch* — Run predefined tasks whenever watched files change.